brizvi4/Credit_Risk_Analysis/README.md

 <img width="507" alt="Pic5" src="https://user-images.githubusercontent.com/95254809/168648426-3cfc6eaa-c1b6-4d88-989a-d0cfef187753.PNG">

 The balanced accuracy score for this model is 0.7885 which is considerably higher than the previous models we have seen.
-Precision is just a tiny but higher than the previous models but it is still very low with a value of 0.03.
+Precision is just a tiny bit higher than the previous models but it is still very low with a value of 0.03.
 Recall value is similar to the previous models.

 - Easy Ensemble AdaBoost Classifier: